 If you encounter any problems with public rights of way along the route, please contact us via our website or email, details of which are given at the end of this section.
 We will either deal with these problems ourselves or bring them to the attention of the appropriate Rights of Way Officer in the County Council's Environment Department.

 If you would like to join The Friends of The Hertfordshire Way the current annual membership is £5 single, £7 family.
-As a member you will be covered by our group insurance policy during our walks.
 An application form is available on our website and should be returned by post to the address provided.

 Our AGM in March is followed by refreshments and a guest speaker.
 We publish two newsletters each year with details of our walks programmes and many interesting articles about Hertfordshire and recreational walking.

 Our walking group meet once a month on Mondays to avoid clashes with weekend and mid-week walks programmes of other groups.
 Walks are led by our members and are generally between 10 to 12 miles with lunch break with your own sandwiches.
 The walk organiser will advise if a pub/cafe lunch is an option.
 Some routes are circular which will commit you to the full distance whilst others are a figure of eight allowing you to walk either morning, afternoon or both.
 The morning section is generally 60% of the walk length.
-Also, during the summer months, we do a number of linear walks along parts of the Hertfordshire Way.
+Also, during the summer months, we do a number of linear walks.
 All of these walks are published in our newsletter and on our website under Walks Programme.

 Non-members are very welcome to join these walks at no cost however if you decide to stay with us then we ask you to join our society.